werpu/input_pipe/readme.md

 ## What is this?

-To make it simple, it was developed as universal joystick mapper for my personal usecase.
+To make it simple, it was developed as universal joystick mapper for my personal use-case.
-The idea was to have a simple piple which can map multiple inputs into multiple outputs and provide basic device emulation for the outputs.
+The idea was to have a simple pipe, which can map multiple inputs into multiple outputs and provide basic device emulation for the outputs.

 ## Are there alternative solutions

-Yes there are, but they either provided to lack the m:n capabilities (most either map from joystick to keyboard), or they were buggy and EOL.
-Believe me, I spent several months trying to navigate around bugs trying to fix issues before I started my own mapper.
+Yes there are.
+But none of the existing solutions did fit 100% into my use case of a complex multi device m:n mapping.

+If you are interested, I highly can recommend projects like:

+* Moltengamepad
+* XboxDrv
+* Joy2Key

+and a bunch of others.
+Some of these projects might fit your needs others might not.
+But most of them either only support one joystick or limit themselves in certain ways.

+I probably would never have started my own project if I did not have hit a wall somewhere with any mapper I could find for my personal use-cases.

+(which is a custom arcade panel with dozens of buttons, 2 analog sticks, 2 spinners,
+2 digital sticks and a trackball)

 ## Goals

 The goals were simple.

-* Easy: to maintain, this is achieved by using a high level language
+* Easy: to maintain, this is achieved by using a high level language, the choice of python was due to the fact that it had the best non c mappings into the needed Linux APIs.
+(I never programmed Python before I started this project)

-* Fast: given that Python is not the fastest language I had to chose the internal data structures carefully
+* Fast: given that Python is not the fastest language, I had to choose the internal data structures carefully

 * Easily extensible, this was achieved by providing a basic device api